 Mamma Giulia is in charge of all kitchen goings-on at Masseria Provenzani.
 She starts early each morning preparing breakfast for the masseria's guests.
 Guests wake to scents of bread, brioche and sometimes a crostata, or two.
 The communal breakfast table is full of Mamma Giulia's baked goods and homemade jams.
 And the beverages add to the intoxicating aromas wafting through the air; there's espresso, cappucino or hot chocolate to wash down the delicious breads.

 We met up with Mamma Giulia as she was clearing the breakfast table, just in time to taste some of the leftovers - a creamy ricotta crostata and a cherry one.
-Small in stature with a soft voice to match, she teaches Pugliese homecooking in the masseria's rustic kitchen.
+Small in stature with a soft voice to match, she serves Pugliese homecooking from the masseria's rustic kitchen.
 She gathered us around the marble island in the center of the kitchen.
 We were surrounded by pans, utensils and peperoncini hanging from three walls.
 The fourth wall consisted of ceiling-to-floor glass windows that looked out onto the masseria's lush gardens.
 Breads of Salento and orecchiette pasta were on the menu for our day's cooking lesson.

 Making Salentine Breads

 Mamma Giulia speaks only Italian, but she spoke slowly and carefully demonstrated each step.
 This made her easy to understand, even for the non-Italian speaker.
-Missteps on our part were treated with gentle corrections.
+Missteps on our part were treated with clicks of her tongue and gentle corrections.
 She would come next to us and correct us by quietly showing the correct way to do it.
 We combined flour, yeast, water and salt to make bread dough.
 She had quantities for flour, yeast and salt, but insisted that there was no exact measurement for the water.
 "The amount of water needed depends on the temperature, humidity and the flour itself.
 You know how much water you need by the feel of the dough."
 She told us.

 From the dough, we made three types of bread.
 Focaccia Salentina is Salento's version of a calzone.
 Thin layers of focaccia bread sandwich a filling.
 While the dough was rising, we sauteed onions and tomatoes for our filling, but Mamma Giulia pointed out that we could fill the focaccia with anything we'd like.
 Rollng the dough out fairly thinly, we placed it in a round pan, added the filling and folded over the other half of the dough to cover.

 Orecchiette (meaning little ears) is the quintessential pasta of Puglia.
-I think it's a requirement of all Pugliese mamme to master the art of making orecchiette by hand because every Pugliese mamma who I've seen make these, makes it look easy.
+I think it's a requirement of all Pugliese mamme to master the art of making orecchiette by hand because every Pugliese mamma who I've met makes these, and makes it look easy.
 Flipping the curled pasta over your thumb to create the little ears is no easy task.
 Mamma Giulia rolled the dough out into a long snake-like strip.
 With what seemed like one continuous motion, she cut a piece from the dough, rolled a knife over the dough, and turned the curled piece of dough over her thumb to form the orecchiette.
 One after the other, she quickly turned out at least 10 little ears to my one, but we eventually had enough for our lunch.

 Our "small" afternoon meal included an antipasti of the various cheeses we had picked up earlier at Masseria CinqueSanti, and the food we had made with Mamma Giulia; the orecchiette with a garlic tomato sauce and our three types of bread.
 For dessert, we had a few more pieces of the crostata left from earlier that morning.
 Mamma Giulia's recipe for the orecchiette and the sauce is below.
-I'll be back next week with the recipe for Focaccia Salentino.

 Mamma Giulia's Handmade Orecchiette with Garlic Tomato Sauce